chemlab/chemlab/docs/graphics.rst

 If you pass 6 vertices/normals/colors, he will display 2 triangles and so on.
-As a sidenote, he is very efficient and in fact TriangleRenderer is used as a backend for a lot of other renderers such as SphereRenderer and CylinderRenderer.
+As a sidenote, he is very efficient and in fact :py:class:`chemlab.graphics.renderers.TriangleRenderer` is used as a backend for a lot of other renderers such as :py:class:`~chemlab.graphics.renderers.SphereRenderer` and :py:class:`~chemlab.graphics.renderers.CylinderRenderer`.
 If you can reduce a shape in triangles, you can easily write a renderer for it.

-In addition to that, TriangleRenderer provides also a method to update vertices, normals and colors.
+In addition to that, ``TriangleRenderer`` provides also a method to update vertices, normals and colors.
 We can demonstrate that from the last example by defining an update function that rotates our triangle::